anjrv/edr_report/final_project.md

-    private String session; // User described name for measurement session private String start; // Starting time for measuring session private List<Measurement> data; // List of individual measurements, max 30000
+    private String session; // User described name for measurement session private String start; // Starting time for measuring session private List<Measurement> data; // List of individual measurements, max 30000 /* Constructors, Getters & Setters */

-    /* Constructors */

-    /* Getters & Setters */
 }
 \end{lstlisting}

 \doublespacing

-In effect each of these so-called data-frames contains single lines used to define the measuring device and a set of 1 to 30000 measurements, the definition for an individual measurement was defined in Listing 2.
-When our measuring buffer hits the defined limit of 30000 measurements we switch buffers and write the filled data-frame to disk in zipped format.
+In effect each of these so-called dataframes contains single lines used to define the measuring device and a set of 1 to 30000 measurements, the definition for an individual measurement was defined in Listing 2.
+When our measuring buffer hits the defined limit of 30000 measurements we switch buffers and write the filled dataframe to disk in zipped format.

-Once the user of the smartphone application decides they have finished measuring they then have the option to begin sending these stored data-frames.
-The main function loop for sending individual data-frames can be seen here in Listing 8:
+Once the users of the smartphone application decide they have finished measuring, they then have the option to begin sending these stored dataframes.
+The main function loop for sending individual dataframes can be seen here in Listing 8:

+\pagebreak

 \singlespacing